onozaty/elevator-saga-solution/README.md

 The code is [elevator-saga.js](./elevator-saga.js).

+This code cleared all Challenges.
 The success rate is as follows.

 ```
 Challenge  1: 100.00 (200/200)